Archaeplastida: Endosymbiosis

 Because the ancestral archaeplastidan is hypothesized to have acquired its chloroplasts directly by engulfing cyanobacteria, the event is known as a primary endosymbiosis (as reflected in the name chosen for the group 'Archaeplastida' i.e. 'ancient plastid').
 In 2013 it was discovered that one species of green algae, Cymbomonas tetramitiformis in the order Pyramimonadales, is a mixotroph and able to support itself through both phagotrophy and phototrophy.
 It is not yet known if this is a primitive trait and therefore defines the last common ancestor of Archaeplastida, which could explain how it obtained its chloroplasts, or if it is a trait regained by horizontal gene transfer.
 Since then more species of mixotrophic green algae, such as Pyramimonas tychotreta and Mantoniella antarctica, has been found.

 Evidence for primary endosymbiosis includes the presence of a double membrane around the chloroplasts; one membrane belonged to the bacterium, and the other to the eukaryote that captured it.
-Over time, many genes from the chloroplast have been transferred to the nucleus of the host cell.
+Over time, many genes from the chloroplast have been transferred to the nucleus of the host cell through endosymbiotic gene transfer (EGT).
+It is estimated that 6–20% of the archaeplastidan genome consist of genes transferred from the endosymbiont.
 The presence of such genes in the nuclei of eukaryotes without chloroplasts suggests this transfer happened early in the evolution of the group.

 Other eukaryotes with chloroplasts appear to have gained them by engulfing a single-celled archaeplastidan with its own bacterially-derived chloroplasts.
 Because these events involve endosymbiosis of cells that have their own endosymbionts, the process is called secondary endosymbiosis.
 The chloroplasts of such eukaryotes are typically surrounded by more than two membranes, reflecting a history of multiple engulfment.
 The chloroplasts of euglenids, chlorarachniophytes and a small group of dinoflagellates appear to be captured green algae, whereas those of the remaining photosynthetic eukaryotes, such as heterokont algae, cryptophytes, haptophytes, and dinoflagellates, appear to be captured red algae.

 Fossil record

-Perhaps the most ancient remains of Archaeplastida are putative red algae (Rafatazmia) within stromatolites in 1600 Ma (million years ago) rocks in India.
+Perhaps the most ancient remains of Archaeplastida are putative red algae (Rafatazmia) within stromatolites in 1600 Ma (million years ago) rocks in India, as well as possible alga fossils (Tuanshanzia) from China's Gaoyuzhuang Biota of a similar age.
 Somewhat more recent are microfossils from the Roper group in northern Australia.
 The structure of these single-celled fossils resembles that of modern green algae.
 They date to the Mesoproterozoic Era, about 1500 to 1300 Ma.
 These fossils are consistent with a molecular clock study that calculated that this clade diverged about 1500 Ma.
 The oldest fossil that can be assigned to a specific modern group is the red alga Bangiomorpha, from 1200 Ma.

 In the late Neoproterozoic Era, algal fossils became more numerous and diverse.
 Eventually, in the Paleozoic Era, plants emerged onto land, and have continued to flourish up to the present.